skerkour/bloom-legacy/README.md

 ## Sponsoring

 Bloom is a free and open source project.
-If you are interested in supporting this project, the core team and the contributors please consider please visit our [dedicated 'Become a sponsor' page](https://bloom.sh/become-a-sponsor) ✌️
+If you are interested in supporting this project, the core team and the contributors please visit our
+[dedicated 'Become a sponsor' page](https://bloom.sh/become-a-sponsor) ✌️